-Mothobi Mutloatse's stories and poems have appeared in various periodicals and newspapers.
-Formerly a World journalist he now writes a column (Mothobi regular Speaks') for The Voice.
+Mothobi Mulloatse's stories and poems have appeared in various periodicals and news-Formerly a World papers. journalist he now writes a regular column (Mothobi Speaks') for The Voice.

 In Ice-olation, from which we publish an extract, he develops the dramatic qualities already present in his other work.